 - 4. Crack open the outlet (downstream) block valve to approximately 10% full open. - Slowly open the inlet (upstream) block valve to about 25% open.
-Rotate the adjusting screw on the unloader CW to increase the setpoint pressure if necessary until the main valve is flowing.
+Rotate the knob on the loading regulator CW to increase the setpoint pressure if necessary until the main valve is flowing.
 Observe the outlet pressure gauge to ensure not overpressurizing. - 6.
 Continue to slowly open the inlet (upstream) block valve until fully open. - 7.
 Continue to slowly open the outlet (downstream) block valve, especially when the downstream piping system isn't pressurized.
 If the outlet (downstream) pressure exceeds the desired pressure, close the inlet block valve and go to Step 2.
-Close bypass valve approximately 25%, and repeat procedure.
+Close bypass valve approximately 25%, and repeat procedure. - When flow is established steady enough that the outlet (downstream) block valve is fully open, begin to slowly close the bypass valve if installed.

-- 8. When flow is established steady enough that the outlet (downstream) block valve is fully open, begin to slowly close the bypass valve if installed. - Develop system flow to a level near its expected normal rate, and reset the pressure for the main regulator to the desired outlet pressure by adjusting the unloader pressure setpoint. - 10.
+- Develop system flow to a level near its expected normal rate, and reset the pressure for the main regulator to the desired outlet pressure by adjusting the knob on the loading regulator. - 10.
 Reduce system flow to a minimum level and observe pressure set point.
-Outlet pressure will rise from the set point of Step 9 for a Model PTR-1.
+Outlet pressure will rise from the set point of Step 9 for a Model SLR-1.
 The maximum rise in outlet pressure on decreasing flow should not exceed the 10%.
 If it does, consult factory.